Transport Contract

 thinkingReasoning streamInternal analysis, shown in a collapsible panel

-canvasArtifact streamDocuments, rendered HTML/JSON content.
+canvasArtifact streamBundle artifacts, rendered HTML/JSON content, and widget previews.
 Uses extra.artifact_name for grouping.

 timeline_textTimeline streamShort status entries for an activity log

-subsystemStructured JSON payloadsWidgets and tools.
+subsystemStructured JSON payloadsBundle widgets, tool payloads, and other structured side channels.
 Routed by extra.sub_type (e.g. code_exec.status, web_search.filtered_results).

 Each delta chunk looks like: